kopipejst/merco/README.md

 ***sKey*** - secret key that will be used for encryption

 ***cache*** - default true, in dev environment set cache to false

+Why run time ?
+==
+- in case of large application and big number of files doing this in run time is much more convinient
+- this is also useful in case of multivariant tests when we want to have different js for different variants
+- it's easier to use in some case

 Notes
 ==